 Day 17 : A few downpours

-We were completely drenched and the store was nicely cooled, that made us feel even colder.
+We were completely drenched and the store was nicely cooled, which made us feel even colder.
 Every time we needed to pass the dairy section we took a detour so as not to freeze.
 They sold rotisserie chicken!
 After warming ourselves on the machine we actually bought one.
 Outside it was a lot warmer than in the store.
-First we sat on a bench, but when it started to rain again we moved underneath a tree, across the ATM.
-The people there looked confused because we were just sitting outside eating an entire chicken in the rain.
+First we sat on a bench, but when it started to rain again we moved underneath a tree, across from the ATM.
+The people there looked confused because we were sitting outside eating an entire chicken in the rain.
 When it started to rain even harder we moved back underneath the overhang.

 After another côte the road became level again.
 We were in the valley of the Rôhne and sat down under a tree in a park.
 There were a lot of French people playing jeu des boules.
 Just when we were about to leave it started to rain like crazy for the third time today.
 Bram had come up with a theory during the past week.
 The worse we felt out here the better the news from home would be.
-With all the rain he already received three text messages from 'someone'.
-He said 'my theory is still standing'.
+With all the rain he had already received three text messages from 'someone'.
+He said, 'my theory is still standing'.
 I said 'yes, I am sure that's not all'.

-We finally made it to the front desk and learned that the strange guy with the long white hair was actually the owner.
+We finally made it to the front desk and learned that the strange guy with the long white hair was the owner.
 The campsite was expensive, 19 euros.
 All official spots were taken but the guy found a place for us.
 I told him it was fine, but it turned out to be pretty bad.
 There was no level ground anywhere and it took over 15 minutes before we found the best spots for our tent and bivy bag.
 There also were a lot of red bugs.
-The next morning we would find a bunch squashed underneath Bram's bivy bag.
+The following day we would find a bunch squashed underneath Bram's bivy bag.

 On our way to the showers we again passed the cyclists.
 They were cycling the 100 cols tour as well.
 It was a retired couple and we recognized their accent.
 They came from the Dutch town of Beek and Donk and planned to finish the entire tour in 12 weeks, starting in the Netherlands.
 We talked about where the directions had been unclear, what the toughest mountains were, and how they had also left from a camping municipal without paying.
 Then another lady showed up, who heard we were talking about cycling vacations.
-She was cycling the 'green road' from the FIS, from south to north.
+She was cycling the 'green road' from the FIS, south to north.
 She had lived in the Andes and cycled there.

-Distance cycled : 117 km
+Distance cycled : 117 km.